cookgreen/AdvancedMogreFramework/README.md

 An advanced Framework for mogre

 ##How to use it?
-load this solution file with your visual studio 2013 and compile it
+load this solution file with your visual studio(2010 later) and compile it

 ##Requires##
 * Mogre(include in the Mogre SDK)